A composting bin

 How long does it take for paper towels to decompose in compost?

-Do I need special equipment to compost paper towels at home?
+Do we need special equipment to compost paper towels at home?

-No special gear is needed - they can go right into backyard compost bins, piles, or tumblers along with other yard and food waste.
-Most municipalities accept paper towels in curbside organics collection too.
+No special gear is needed – paper towels can go right into backyard compost bins, piles, or tumblers along with other yard and food waste.
+Most municipalities also accept paper towels in curbside organics collection.

 Search again?